2-8-0: Preservation

-Santa Fe class 769 locomotive 769 is currently on static display in Madrid, New Mexico, but is awaiting a future restoration to run on the Santa Fe Southern Railway.
+Santa Fe class 769 locomotive No. 769 is currently on static display in Madrid, New Mexico, but is awaiting a future restoration to run on the Santa Fe Southern Railway.

+Denver and Rio Grande Western No. 346 is operational at the Colorado Railroad Museum.
+Rio Grande No. 318 is also on static display at the same museum.

+Denver and Rio Grande Western No. 315 is operational and owned by the Durango Historical Society.

 The Colorado & Southern (C&S) narrow-gauge No. 60 is on display in Idaho Springs, Colorado, while C&S No. 71 is in Central City, Colorado.

 A Ks1 class 2-8-0, No. 630, is run and maintained in Chattanooga, Tennessee, by the Tennessee Valley Railroad Museum.
 In 2014, this locomotive participated in the Norfolk Southern 21st Century Steam program.

 In 1962, the Arcade & Attica Railroad purchased an ALCO-build locomotive from the Boyne City Railroad in Michigan.
 The locomotive, now numbered 18, is billed as the last operating steam excursion in New York State.

 Three out of the four SC-1 hogs from the Lake Superior and Ishpeming survived being scrapped.
 Engine No. 33 has been restored by the Hocking Valley Scenic Railway, before being purchased by the Age of Steam Roundhouse in Sugarcreek, Ohio, where it operates today.
 Engine No. 35 has been on static display at the Illinois Railway Museum in Union, Illinois since 1985.

-In 1991, the Western Maryland Scenic Railroad acquired SC-1 class No. 34.
+In 1991, the Western Maryland Scenic Railroad, based in Cumberland, Maryland, acquired SC-1 class No. 734.
 The locomotive was restored to operating condition and cosmetically changed to look like an original Western Maryland 2-8-0.
-The locomotive was renumbered 734 in honor, so to speak, of the H-7 (701-764) class of 2-8-0 that the Western Maryland harbored and of which none was preserved.
-Although, it also has an overall appearance of an H-8.
-As of 2020, Mountain Thunder, as No. 734 is nicknamed, is waiting for a 1,472 day boiler inspection.
+The locomotive was renumbered 734 in honor, so to speak, of the H-7 (Nos.
+701-764) class of 2-8-0 that the Western Maryland harbored and of which none was preserved, although it has an overall appearance of an H-8.
+Over the years it was overworked and according to the WMSR 734 is in very poor mechanical condition.
+It was pulled from service officially in 2016.
+As of 2023, Mountain Thunder, as No. 734 is nicknamed, is awaiting funds for evaluation to determine if overhaul and restoration is possible.

-In the late 1980s, four ex-LS&I 2-8-0s were purchased by the Grand Canyon Railway based in Williams, Arizona, Nos 18, 19, 20, and 29.
-Only 29 remains in Williams, undergoing its 1,472-day inspection, while 18 is undergoing a rebuild at the Colebrookdale Railroad in Boyertown Pennsylvania, 19 is on static display in Frisco, Texas, and 20 is on static display in Allan, Texas.
+In the late 1980s, four ex-LS&I 2-8-0s were purchased by the Grand Canyon Railway based in Williams, Arizona.
+They were Nos.
+18, 19, 20, and 29.
+Only No. 29 remains in Williams, undergoing its 1,472-day inspection, while No. 18 is undergoing a rebuild at the Colebrookdale Railroad in Boyertown, Pennsylvania, No. 19 is on static display in Frisco, Texas, and No. 20 is on static display in Allan, Texas.